-Try stroking your puppy for 3 seconds and then take your hands off completely.
-Watch carefully and see how many behaviours your puppy shows.
-Do your puppy’s eyes widen?
-Does their head turn?
-Do they wriggle?
-Does your pup move away?
-These all probably signal that your puppy – at this particular moment – does not want to be stroked/petted etc. They love you, but dont want to be petted right now, thank you.
-Trainer Grisha Stewart has a useful video on this – click to watch.
+The above may be your puppy signalling that – at this particular moment – s/he does not want to be stroked/petted etc. They love you, but dont want your hands on their fur just now, thank you!
+Dog Trainer Grisha Stewart has a useful video on this – click to watch.

-An easy way to reduce puppy mouthing is to touch your puppy less.
-Or at the very least give your puppy a choice in the interaction by using the “3 Second Game”.
-When you start giving your dog or puppy choices and you notice the subtle signals they use, you may find your puppy ‘magically’ becomes calmer.
+When you start giving your dog or puppy choices in theses ways, you may find your puppy ‘magically’ becomes a little calmer.
 Choices ease frustration and that in itself creates more calm.

 10 Things Your Dog Wishes You Knew